jjayanna01/rust_reverse_words/README.md

 There is at least one word in s. s does not contain leading or trailing spaces.
 All the words in s are guaranteed to be separated by a single space.

+To compile the code:
+- At the top directory, run cargo: cargo run
+  The above compiles and runs the code

+To run the test:
+- At the top directory, run cargo: cargo test